zacniewski/RPi-cluster-2025/docs/04_installing_OS_on_RPi-NVMe_disk.md

 192.168.18.26   2c:cf:67:bf:e9:84       (Unknown)
 192.168.18.27   2c:cf:67:bf:d3:bb       (Unknown)
 ```
-> I've just left the information about the router and our four RPis
+> I've just left only the information about the router and our four RPis.
-> In my network I can't see the vendor name next to the RPis, only 'Unknown' information
+> In my network I can't see the vendor name next to the RPis, only 'Unknown' information, but maybe you'll see it.

-Also, the following command can be used:
+- also, the following command can be used:
 ```bash
 $ sudo arp-scan --interface=enp34s0 --localnet
 ```

 #### 4. Setting static IP inRaspberry Pi
 - the problem: every time you reboot your Pi, the IP address can change, based on what the router decides to assign at the moment,
-- fortunately, there's a simple way to make sure that your Raspberry Pi always gets the same IP address on your local network or, at least, always tries to get the same address on your local network,,
+- fortunately, there's a simple way to make sure that your Raspberry Pi always gets the same IP address on your local network or, at least, always tries to get the same address on your local network,
-- solutions were found [here](https://botland.store/content/71-How-to-set-a-static-IP-in-Raspberry-Pi) and [here](https://www.tomshardware.com/how-to/static-ip-raspberry-pi),
+- some solutions were found [here](https://botland.store/content/71-How-to-set-a-static-IP-in-Raspberry-Pi) and [here](https://www.tomshardware.com/how-to/static-ip-raspberry-pi), but with newer version of
 - when you check `ifconfig` for your Raspberry Pi, you can see the following interfaces with different IP addresses:
 ```bash
 eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500